How to preorder the iPhone 8 and iPhone 8 Plus

-Following some of the most extensive iPhone leaks ever, Apple is expected to announce three new iPhones today: the iPhone 8, iPhone 8 Plus and iPhone X.
+Following some of the most extensive iPhone leaks ever, Apple just announced three new iPhones today: the iPhone 8, iPhone 8 Plus and iPhone X.

-Those rumors indicate the iPhone 8 and iPhone 8 Plus will come with the newer A11 chip, which consists of six cores -- four low-power and two high-power.
-The smaller iPhone 8 will come with 2GB of RAM while the larger Plus version has an extra gigabyte of memory.
-And like before, the Plus variant should also come with a larger battery in tow and an additional camera sensor around back.
-Rumors tell us the cameras will also receive a bump in resolution, with 12-megapixel sensors around back and a 7-megapixel front shooter.
+The iPhone 8 and iPhone 8 Plus will come with the newer A11 Bionic chip, which consists of six cores -- four low-efficiency and two high-performance.
+Also of note, the cameras will also receive a bump in resolution, with 12-megapixel sensors around back and a 7-megapixel front shooter.
+Both will also come with Qi wireless charging, as well.

 If that's enough to whet your appetite, here's how you can expect to place your preorder and get your iPhone 8 or iPhone 8 Plus before everyone else.